NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 :numref:`rig_calibrator_example`, followed by pose interpolation in time.
 This however doubles the number of ``nav_cam`` images and the amount of time for the various iterations that may be needed to refine the processing.
-To avoid that, we use the approach outlined below.
+To avoid that, we use the following approach.

 We assume that a reasonably accurate rig configuration file for the 2-rig 6-sensor setup already exists, but it may not be fully precise.